astropy/astropy/docs/nddata/utils.rst

     data = Gaussian2D(1, 50, 100, 10, 5, theta=0.5)(x, y)
     plt.imshow(data, origin='lower')

-Now let's create a cutout for the single object in this image.
+Next we can create a cutout for the single object in this image.
 We create a cutout centered at position ``(x, y) = (49.7, 100.1)`` with a size of ``(ny, nx) = (41, 51)`` pixels::